ronoth/LoStik/README.md

 # LoStik

 LoStik is an affordable, easy to use, LoRaWAN™ compatible device.
 It lets IoT (Internet of Things) integrators, network testers, and hobbyists get connected to a LoRa® network faster, diagnose network issues more easily, and build new and exciting connected devices.
-LoStik is currently available to purchase on [Crowd Supply](https://www.crowdsupply.com/third-venture/lostik).
+LoStik is currently available to purchase on [Crowd Supply](https://www.crowdsupply.com/third-venture/lostik) and [Connected Things Store](https://connectedthings.store/gb/search?controller=search&s=lostik).

 ## Examples